 The first week you intend to exercise, look ahead at your schedule and establish modest changes to your routine.
 On Sunday night, commit to getting your exercise clothes out for the next day and then setting your alarm to wake up 30 minutes earlier on Monday.

-Overcome Your Fear of the Gym
+Overcome Your Fear of the Gym or Home Gym

 The gym can be an intimidating place for many of us, and if you’re overweight, obese, or just plain inexperienced you might be afraid that people are staring or judging you.
 Be assured that they are all focusing on themselves.
 Start with cardio machines to build up your comfort level, or bring some weights to a quiet area of the gym or an empty studio to start training by yourself.
 You could also ask the fitness professionals at the gym for help getting set up on certain equipment to make sure you’re using it properly.
 Or skip it altogether and start with a basic home gym.
 It may just be a few dumbells and a mat to start with.

 Expect to Fail Occasionally